PM Imran meets US envoy Zalmay Khalilzad in New York

 According to the PM's media team, he will hold separate meetings with Senate Minority Leader Chuck Schumer and US Republican Senator Lindsey Graham.

-A special meeting with US special envoy for Afghanistan Zalmay Khalilzad has also been scheduled.

-Furthermore, a meeting with the president of the International Committee of the Red Cross, Peter Maurer, is expected.
+A meeting with the president of the International Committee of the Red Cross, Peter Maurer, is also expected.

 Besides the above, meetings with the CEO of Uber, a delegation of Kashmiri leaders and a group of Sikh community members are also scheduled.